riot/riot/doc/compare.md

 Polymer is based on experimental technology.
 Native Web Component support is not present in Safari or IE. IE status is "under consideration" and Safari plans are uncertain.
 Some WebKit [commits](https://lists.webkit.org/pipermail/webkit-dev/2013-May/024894.html) hint that they plan not to support it at all.
 And Polymer is only capable of polyfilling the _latest versions_ of “evergreen”  browsers (IE 10+).

-Polymer project is over [2 years old](https://github.com/Polymer/polymer/commit/0452ada044a6fc5818902e685fb07bb4678b2bc2) and it hasn't gain any significant adoption.
+Polymer project is over [2 years old](https://github.com/Polymer/polymer/commit/0452ada044a6fc5818902e685fb07bb4678b2bc2) and it hasn't gained any significant adoption.
 It's  uncertain whether Web Components will ever be natively supported.